How Should I Cover My Face? A Deeper Look Into Neck Gaiters And Face Shields

 Between face shields, neck gaiters and goggles, the options for protection are getting more complex.
 What face covering setup offers the best safeguard from the virus?

 There's been a lot of face covering news this week.
-A study from Duke looked at the effectiveness of a variety of coverings and resulted in headlines like this from The Washington Post: "Wearing a neck gaiter may be worse than no mask at all, researchers find."
+A study from Duke University looked at the effectiveness of a variety of coverings and resulted in headlines such as this from The Washington Post: "Wearing a neck gaiter may be worse than no mask at all, researchers find."

 Lovers of neck gaiters — those tubes of fabric you slip over your head and that pull up over the nostrils and mouth — were up in arms.